.png)

 This is the most important difference between the two platforms right now.

-Noble has published case studies documenting the results of offsite placement specifically — brand mentions secured in third-party sources, and the visibility lift that followed.
-Three examples at different scales:
+Noble has published case studies documenting the results of offsite placement, specifically brand mentions secured in third-party sources, and the visibility lift that followed.
+Here are three examples at different scales:

 These results are all from offsite placement: brand mentions secured in third-party sources that LLMs cite.
-Noble has secured 1,000+ placements for over 250 customers across a wide variety of industries — and have more case studies on the way.
+Noble has secured 1,000+ placements for over 250 customers across a wide variety of industries and has more case studies on the way.

 AirOps has published strong case studies from their broader platform: Webflow grew AI-attributed signups from 2% to over 10%, Chime tripled AI search citations, and Ramp saw a 28% visibility increase.
 These are real results.